Pomax/node-flickrapi/README.md

 The flickrapi package will now be able to authenticate with Flickr without constantly needing to ask you for permission to access data.

+## Optional dependency for ImageMagick

+This package has some code that will turn "square/small" images, which are 75x75, into "tiny" 20x20 pinhead images.
+If you don't have ImageMagick installed, then this will simply do nothing and the smallest size available to your application will be the 75x75 square thumbnail images.

+However, if you do have ImageMagick installed, this will generate an extra image dir as `ia/images/square/tiny` that can be used by your application if pinhead images are required.